Charitha-Prabashwara/Web-Notice-Board/README.md

+# WEB NOTICE BOARD
+A web notice board, also known as an online bulletin board or digital bulletin board, offers several benefits compared to traditional physical notice boards.
+Here are some of the key advantages:

+**Group members**
+>SEU/IS/20/ICT/001 - Prabhashwara T.H.M.C
+>SEU/IS/20/ICT/012 - Rajapaksha T.D
+>SEU/IS/20/ICT/033 -
+>SEU/IS/20/ICT/046 -
+>SEU/IS/20/ICT/070 - Karunarathna W.M.S.H.A

+1. Accessibility: Web notice boards are accessible from anywhere with an internet connection.
+Users can view and interact with the content on the board using various devices, such as computers, tablets, and smartphones.

-Convenience: Users can access and post information at their convenience, eliminating the need to be physically present at a specific location to view or update notices.
+2. Convenience: Users can access and post information at their convenience, eliminating the need to be physically present at a specific location to view or update notices.

-Real-time Updates: Information on a web notice board can be updated instantly.
+3. Real-time Updates: Information on a web notice board can be updated instantly.
 This is particularly useful for time-sensitive announcements or rapidly changing information.

-Cost Savings: Traditional notice boards require physical materials like paper, printing supplies, and maintenance.
+4. Cost Savings: Traditional notice boards require physical materials like paper, printing supplies, and maintenance.
 A web notice board eliminates these costs, as it operates digitally.

-Environmentally Friendly: Since there's no need for physical materials like paper and ink, a web notice board contributes to a reduction in paper waste and environmental impact.
+5. Environmentally Friendly: Since there's no need for physical materials like paper and ink, a web notice board contributes to a reduction in paper waste and environmental impact.

-Centralized Information: A web notice board serves as a centralized platform for all announcements, notices, and updates.
+6. Centralized Information: A web notice board serves as a centralized platform for all announcements, notices, and updates.
 This helps avoid clutter and confusion associated with multiple physical notice boards.

-Searchability: Web notice boards often come with search functionality, making it easier for users to find specific information within a large pool of notices.
+7. Searchability: Web notice boards often come with search functionality, making it easier for users to find specific information within a large pool of notices.

-Multi-media Integration: Web notice boards can incorporate various types of media, such as images, videos, links, and attachments, enhancing the presentation and understanding of information.
+8. Multi-media Integration: Web notice boards can incorporate various types of media, such as images, videos, links, and attachments, enhancing the presentation and understanding of information.

-User Interaction: Depending on the platform, users may be able to comment, like, share, or interact with notices, promoting engagement and collaboration.
+9. User Interaction: Depending on the platform, users may be able to comment, like, share, or interact with notices, promoting engagement and collaboration.

-Remote Collaboration: Web notice boards facilitate collaboration among individuals or groups that may be physically distant.
+10. Remote Collaboration: Web notice boards facilitate collaboration among individuals or groups that may be physically distant.
 This is particularly beneficial for organizations with distributed teams or online learning environments.

-Scheduling and Organization: Notices can be organized by categories, tags, or dates, making it easier for users to navigate and locate relevant information.
+11. Scheduling and Organization: Notices can be organized by categories, tags, or dates, making it easier for users to navigate and locate relevant information.

-Automatic Reminders: Some web notice board systems allow for scheduling automatic reminders for upcoming events or deadlines.
+12. Automatic Reminders: Some web notice board systems allow for scheduling automatic reminders for upcoming events or deadlines.

-Notifications: Users can receive notifications (email, app notifications, etc.) when new notices are posted or when there are updates to existing notices.
+13. Notifications: Users can receive notifications (email, app notifications, etc.) when new notices are posted or when there are updates to existing notices.

-Control and Moderation: Administrators can have better control over the content posted on the notice board, allowing them to review and moderate submissions before they are published.
+14. Control and Moderation: Administrators can have better control over the content posted on the notice board, allowing them to review and moderate submissions before they are published.

-Analytics: Web notice board platforms often provide insights into user engagement, such as the number of views, interactions, and clicks on notices, helping administrators understand the effectiveness of their communications.
+15. Analytics: Web notice board platforms often provide insights into user engagement, such as the number of views, interactions, and clicks on notices, helping administrators understand the effectiveness of their communications.